 While the KrisShop does have some overpriced items (always shop around), there are some good deals too, so this should be a useful discount for most people.

-Just remember if you do find a good price for an item you want on the KrisShop make sure to pay using cash, we’re not talking about using your KrisFlyer miles for the purchase which gives you an terrible 0.8 cents per mile value.
+Just remember if you do find a good price for an item you want on the KrisShop make sure to pay using cash, we’re not talking about using your KrisFlyer miles for the purchase, which gives you a terrible 0.8 cents per mile value.

 This new card is desperately thin on benefits when you’re flying Singapore Airlines or SilkAir (not even a single third party lounge visit has been thrown in), however it’s quite big on benefits when you are flying Scoot.

 In fact it’s almost like a ‘Scoot Gold’ membership.
 Having said that, these benefits are the same ones that already extend to holders of the KrisFlyer UOB Debit card, so there’s nothing particularly new here.

 In all cases the benefits listed below are only applicable if you make payment for your Scoot flight using your KrisFlyer UOB card through the dedicated portal on the Scoot site.